Reihan, Shaked, Sat 7.3.09, Morning

 8:10 - 9:25 Reihan-Barta'a CP

 Here too, there is a lot of traffic.
-On the slope leading down the sleeveinfo-icon to the entrance to the terminal we meet many people going in both directions.
+On the slope leading down the sleeve to the entrance to the terminal we meet many people going in both directions.
 From the entrance we hear many voices inside.
 After ten minutes, they open another window and after another ten minutes, a third window is opened.
 Those coming out tell us that inside there are very many people.
 Apparently they opened today only at 7:30 instead of at 7:00 and as a result there is a lot of pressure.
 At the entrance to the terminal there are signs that are new (to us): "No Smoking - Fine of NIS 1000," "Using a Telephone during the Passage is Forbidden", "Taking Pictures is Forbidden", and more.

+in the meantime, the pressure has eased somewhat and now it takes ten minutes to go through all together.
 In the parking lot on the side of the West Bank a large group of men are waiting for the ambulance that is bringing a boy who died in Rambam.
 We express our sympathy.
 The ambulance arrives quickly and the group in tears leaves with it.
 In the vehicle inspection shed, six vehicles are being inspected at the same time, within fifteen minutes -- record time.
 The queue of cars waiting for inspection is short.
 In the parking lot on the side of the West Bank, a man asks for our help: He has been 'forbidden' (apparently an illegal sojourner in Israel) for a long time, and cannot get a permit to go through.
 Considering all our recent failures to help in this matter, we told him that at the moment there is nothing we as individuals can do, but that as a collective we have now appealed in regard to the entire matter of the permits.